Keith Gill (athletic director): Early life and education

 Gill was born to parents Bill (father) and Carrie (mother).
 Gill grew up in Winter Park, Florida and graduated from Winter Park High School in 1990.
 Gill played on the high school's football (as a fullback), baseball (as an outfielder), and track and field teams.
 During Gill's junior season, he helped the football team finish with a 9-2 record and earned all-Orange County offensive team honorable mention.
 Gill also helped the baseball team to a "district.. and region champion[ship]" and a 26-6 season.
 During Gill's senior season, he earned Golden Helmet Awards honorable mention, helped the team finish, again, with a 9-2 record, including a win in the Kumquat Bowl: A high school postseason bowl game, and earned all-Orange County offensive team honorable mention for the second consecutive year.
 Gill was selected among six finalists as Downtown Athletic Club of Orlando's Scholar-Athlete Leader Award and to receive the Youth Educational Sports Scholarship (YESS) scholarship, as a result.
 The high school's head football coach Larry Gergley described Gill as a "dedicated and hardworking individual" and that his "running style makes him very tough".

-Gill attended college at Duke University, where he played running back on the Duke Blue Devils football team under head coach Barry Wilson (American football).
+Gill attended college at Duke University, where he played running back on the Duke Blue Devils football team under head coach Barry Wilson.
 Gill's playing time was primarily on kickoff returns.
 During Gill's junior season, Gill was named to both, among the 225 total athletes at Duke, to make the Atlantic Coast Conference (ACC) honor roll and, among 156 total athletes at the university, to Duke's Iron Duke Student-Athlete All-Star team honors.
 Gill graduated with Bachelor of Arts degrees in history and sociology in 1994.

 Gill graduated with a Master's degree from the University of Oklahoma in 2007.